 Open-plan living room and dining area with large sofas set around a wood burning stove (with initial supply of logs).
 Smart TV with integrated DVD player.
 Dining table with seating for 6.
 Selection of books and DVDs.

-Adjoining kitchen area with ceramic hob, double oven, dishwasher, fridge, freezer, microwave, washing machine with dryer, Magimix Nespresso machine (pod type).
+Adjoining kitchen area with induction hob, electric oven, 3/4 dishwasher, fridge, freezer, microwave, washing machine with dryer, Magimix Nespresso machine (pod type).

 Bedroom two with twin beds, chest of drawers, dressing table and built-in wardrobe.